Get rid of your pests immediately.

 The Field Mouse

-What are the costs of controlling mice?
+What are the costs of fighting mice?

-- A decoy box can be bought from £ 4,5 a piece.
+- A lure box can be bought from €4.5 each.

-- An electric mousetrap can be purchased for about £20,0
+- An electric mousetrap can be bought for about €25,0

-If you call in professional help at some point, the costs will be higher.
-Prices vary from €75 to €160.
-The size of a mouse infestation can be determined here.
+If you hire professional help at some point, the costs will be higher.
+Prices range from €75 to as much as €160.
+The size of mice infestation is herein determined.

-Combat & prevent mice, 8 tips!
+Mouse control & prevention, 8 tips!

 Tip 1 – Keep your space clean!

-Tip 6 – Take a cat (for the longer term)
+Tip 6 – Get a cat

 Tip 7 – Use innovative solutions

-Tip 8 – Enlist professional help
+Tip 8 – Get professional help